RFDonovan/My-Tmux-NVim-workflow/README.md

 ## Description

 Over time, the though of reusing Vim hits me again.
-It is a blessing to see people sharing their workflow all over the internet.
+It is a blessing to see people sharing their **"terminal-only"** workflow all over the internet.
 (shall I mention [this guy](https://www.youtube.com/watch?v=sSOfr2MtRU8) in particular who inspired me so much :) ).

-And so, I found interesting to document my journey with these two amazing tools.
+I wanted to document my journey setting up those amazing tools so here it is.

-I'll update & adapt the document as I learn and adopt new things from here and there
+I'll update & adapt the document as I learn and adopt new things from here and there.

 ## My environment

 I am using **Pop-Os 22.04** , a distro based on Ubuntu so all the confs are very similar to Ubuntu's (`deb` and  `apt` is life!
 Screw you Arch users!!!)

-(PS: I still try to figure out a way to run `tmux` on Windows)
+~~(PS: I still try to figure out a way to run `tmux` on Windows)~~

+On windows, we can use WSL and install Ubuntu via Microsoft Store to have everything set exactly the same way.
+Hourray! 🥳🥳🥳🥳.

+We can then install the **Windows Terminal** to get some sexy and juicy customized terminal on Windows (I've always hated `CMD.exe` and can't get along with `powershell`) .

+> Shall we create a little guide for windows here ? 😕

 ## Installation